brunomaga/brunomaga.github.io/index.md

   </table>
 </div> <!-- noprint -->

+I also keep note of a [resources page]({{ site.resources_permalink }}) where I list several HPC and ML ebooks available online that I use as reference on my posts.

 <h4 class="mt-5 mb-3">Misc</h4>

 I have been playing waterpolo for most of my life, the last 10 years with [Lausanne Waterpolo](https://lausannenatation.ch/section/waterpolo/) and [Cambridge City Waterpolo](https://www.cambridgewaterpolo.co.uk/) clubs.
 I am also a big fan of winter sports, particularly skiing and snowboarding, and I feel lucky to live close to many great ski resorts in Switzerland.
 I also enjoy cooking and hope one day my cooking skills reach very high standards.